We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Bernadette Machard de Gramont, an expert in home cookware, was also interviewed and helped us assess the data from every cookware test.
 She advises making a French omelet to test heat responsiveness and warns it's definitely time to toss your nonstick if the coating is flaking or scratched.

-What To Look for in a Nonstick Pan
+What to Look for in a Nonstick Pan

 Material